 - Pre-registration and Registration components, including trending analysis, point-of-service collections, scheduling, eligibility, and demographics.

-- Insurance Verification components, including insurance validation, financial care estimates, and authorizations.
+- Insurance Verification components, including insurance validation, financial care estimates, and prior authorizations.

-- SOI/ROM (Severity of Illness/Risk of Mortality) Capture Rates
+- SOI/ROM (Severity of Illness/Risk of Mortality) capture rates that influence medical necessity and reimbursement.

 When complete data isn’t collected at the time of scheduling, someone will need to reach back out to the patient to gather what’s missing so benefits can be properly verified – a critical step on the authorization path.
 This extra step not only delays authorization, but it can impact pricing transparency and the ability to fully understand out-of-pocket liabilities, which is important to ensuring the right deductibles and co-pays are collected at pre- or point of service.